-- 1. Conditions for the existence and uniqueness of the solution of a generalized Sylvester equation, for a general A_i , B_i , and C. - 2.
-Backward error for the generalized Sylvester equation, by using the definition (3.2).
+- 1. Conditions for the existence and uniqueness of the solution of a generalized Sylvester equation, for a general $A_i$ , $B_i$ , and C. - 2.
+Backward error for the generalized Sylvester equation, by using the definition (3.2). - 3.
+Convergence behaviour of PCG considering the matrix structure of the equation.